 For example, a manager can’t really eliminate all costs of their department without eliminating the department.
 Even then, it’s probable that many of the department’s responsibilities are still needed and, therefore, would need to be given to other departments.

 A more realistic goal is “to reduce department expenses by 1% each quarter for the next four quarters for a net total reduction of 4% by the end of the year.”

 4. Exciting goals

-This critical component of goal setting is often missed with most goal-setting strategies, except with the Q.U.E.E.R. process.
+This critical component of goal-setting is often missed with most goal-setting strategies, except with the Q.U.E.E.R. goal-setting process.

 Exciting goals are goals that you’re passionate about and that would lead to true personal and professional happiness.
 Exciting goals make getting up in the morning and going to work easier.
 Not every work goal will give you that tingly feeling, but enough of your goals should remind you why you wake up every day.

 Examples of exciting goals are unique to each of us.
 But, it’s important to make sure you include goals that are exciting to you with your annual work goals and that your boss supports you in achieving them.

 Relevant goals apply to you, your job responsibilities and your life goals.
 They support your long-term career and life plans.
 Your goals, whether in business or in your personal life, should feed your higher purpose.